 - Strong communication skills, verbally and in writing, and the ability to effectively use those skills with a diverse audience;

 - Experience working with diverse populations, including English language learners and students with special needs;

 - Unwavering commitment to diversity, equity, and inclusion;

-- Excitement about learning and implementing new teaching methods and effective practices that are aligned to the CWC model and positively impact student;
+- Excitement about learning and implementing new teaching methods and effective practices that are aligned with the CWC model and positively impact students;

 - Excellent collaboration and interpersonal skills, finding joy in working with others;

 - Ability and openness to accept and give constructive feedback around improving professional practices and student-related data.

 Teachers will report to the Principal and Assistant Principal of the School.

 - Salary Range: Teacher Salary Schedule